unpoly/unpoly2-slides/slides.md

 Digit groups separators (`60_000`) are a stage 3 ES6 feature and also supported in Unpoly number attributes.

+You can also configure the interval default globally with `up.fragment.config.pollInterval`.

+---

 Making poll requests cheap
 ==========================

-**💡️ Naive polling implementation will often cause unchanged content to be re-rendered unnecessarily.**
+**💡️ Naive polling implementation will often cause unchanged content to be re-rendered.**

 When reloading, Unpoly sends a timestamp for the current fragment (`X-Up-Reload-From` header).
 You can compare this timestamp with the time of your last data update.
 If no more recent data